-Species: The Spot-breasted Oriole (Icterus pectoralis), is an introduced oriole to North America.
-This native bird to Mexico and Central America was first discovered in Florida in the late 1940's, and is now found in local city parks and woodlands.
+Species: The Spot-breasted Oriole (Icterus pectoralis) is an introduced oriole to North America.
+This native bird to Mexico and Central America was first discovered in Florida in the late 1940's and is now found in local city parks and woodlands.

 Voice: Sound somewhat similar to most orioles songs, including the chattering notes.

 |B L||W W||W||Family||Latin Name|

 |9.5" 24.1cm||13" 33cm||1.5oz 42.5g||Icteridae||Icterus pectoralis|

-Distribution: Found throughout wooded area, parks and residential trees.
-Seen only, in the south-east areas of Florida.
-The Spot-breasted Oriole was introduced in the late 1940's.
+Distribution:The Spot-breasted Oriole is found throughout wooded areas, parks and residential trees in the southeast areas of Florida.
+The Spot-breasted Oriole was introduced to the state of Florida in the late 1940's.
 This is a native bird of Mexico and Central America.